netket/netket/docs/docs/getting_started.rst

 .. code-block:: python

-    ma = nk.models.RBM(alpha=1)
+    ma = nk.models.RBM(alpha=1, dtype=np.float64)

-    sa = nk.sampler.MetropolisLocal(hi, n_chains=16)
+    sa = nk.sampler.MetropolisLocal(hi, n_chains=16, dtype=np.float32)

 Then, one must chose the model to use as a Neural Quantum State.
 Netket provides a few pre-built models in the :ref:`Models` sub-module.
 Netket models are simply `Flax`_ modules: check out the :ref:`define-your-model` section for more informations on how to define or use custom models.
+We specify :code:`dtype=np.float64` (which is the default, but we want to show it to you) so that any lower-precision input gets converted to double precision when entering the model.

 Hilbert space samplers are defined in the :ref:`Sampler` submodule.
 In general you must provide the constructor the hilbert space to be sampled and some options.
+In this case we aask for 16 markov chains and to use single-precision (the default, anyhow).
+Samples don't need double precision at all, so it makes sense to use the lower precision, but you have to be careful with the dtype of your model in order not to reduce the precision.

 .. code-block:: python